-Dr. Thomas Botzman serves as Mount Union’s 13th president, a position he began in July 2020.
+Dr. Thomas J. Botzman serves as Mount Union’s 13th president, a position he began in July 2020.

-A native of Stow, Ohio, Botzman earned a Bachelor of Science degree in engineering from Case Western Reserve University.
-He went on to attend Kent State University, where he earned both a Master of Arts degree in economics and a doctoral degree in business administration.
-Prior to becoming president at Mount Union, Botzman served as president of Misericordia University for seven years.
+A native of Stow, Ohio, Dr. Botzman earned a Bachelor of Science degree in engineering from Case Western Reserve University.
+He went on to attend Kent State University, where he earned both a Master of Arts degree in economics and a Doctor of Philosophy degree in business administration.
+Prior to becoming president of Mount Union, Dr. Botzman served as president of Misericordia University for seven years.

 During his service at Misericordia, a private institution of about 2,500 students, Botzman led many successful initiatives.
 Under his leadership, the institution undertook its largest fundraising campaign in history, raising more than $35 million to date.
 Misericordia also renovated two academic buildings and acquired an adjacent property for future use by student life and academic programs.

-The Botzmans have a daughter, Gabriela, who is a 2017 Mount Union alumna and currently works as a second-grade teacher in Goldsboro, North Carolina.
+The Botzmans have a daughter, Gabriela, who is a 2017 Mount Union alumna and currently works as a third-grade teacher at Alliance Elementary School.